 Last year I was privileged to be appointed as Executive Director Communications at the Peter Mac Cancer Centre, an internationally recognised brand doing amazing things for the community.
-As one of 8 women out of 10 on the leadership team, the organisation had an impressive 80% women making up its executive – a statistic that demonstrates just how far society has come on this International Women’s Day 2018.
+As one of 8 women out of 10 on the leadership team, the organisation had an impressive 80 per cent women making up its executive – a statistic that demonstrates just how far society has come on this International Women’s Day 2018.

 After four years consulting while my children were young, I felt I was ready to return to a full time, in-house, senior role.
 I was notified I got the job on the day of my birthday.
 I took it as a good omen.
 As I spent the proceeding months bringing myself across the business, building a strategy for the long term, and cementing a high performing team to work with me; I waved goodbye to my five year old daughter with tears in her eyes in the mornings, not wanting me to leave.